MindscapeHQ/raygun4android/README.md

 ## Changelog

+Version 1.0.1: Added caching of messages to disk when network unavailable & post them when it becomes available again; several bugfixes relating to the posting service.
+This version is recommended; do not use 1.0.0.

-Version 1.0.0: Completed initial version with background service for performing posting, API key read from AndroidManifest, cache messages to disk when network unavailable & post them when it is available and more.
+Version 1.0.0: Completed initial version with background service for performing posting, API key read from AndroidManifest and more.

 Version 0.0.1: Initial release with basic functionality.